londonhackspace/CNC/README.md

         b.
 LinuxCNC installation image from USB flashdrive

-            1. proceed via normal LinuxCNC installation; choose some user name and password (username doesn't matter, will be deleted later on).
+            1. proceed via normal LinuxCNC installation; choose some user name and password (username doesn't matter, will be deleted in step 3 below).
 Reboot (no need to log in via the GUI, unless you want to see the ssh host key fingerprints via `for f in /etc/ssh/ssh_host_*_key; do ssh-keygen -l -f "$f"; done`).

             1. install the ssh keys for root: